Bertemu

-bertemu is the 8th studio album by Megumi Hayashibara.
+bertemu (Indonesian for ‘meet, converge’) is the 8th studio album by Megumi Hayashibara.
 Many of the songs on the album are from the Anime series Neon Genesis Evangelion and Slayers.
 The lyrics for several of the songs were written by Hayashibara under the pen name MEGUMI.
 The album was released in two editions, a regular edition and a limited edition with cardboard sleeve and hardcover photobook.
 The album reached Number 3 on the Oricon music charts.
 It has also been reissued on at least one occasion.